chiprojects/enterprise-security-assessment/README.md

 # Enterprise Security Assessment- Financial Services Environment

-As an external cybersecurity consultant, I was hired to evaluate the network exposure, vulnerability posture, and monitoring capabilities of a regional financial institution: NextTech, operating within a Windows/Linux enterprise environment.
+As an external cybersecurity consultant, I conducted a comprehensive security assessment for NextTech, a regional financial institution operating in a Windows/Linux enterprise environment.

-The objective of this engagement was to:
+This engagement evaluated the organization's attack surface, vulnerability posture, and detection capabilities across its internal infrastructure.

+# Engagement Objectives

 - **Identify exposed services and network attack surfaces**

-- **Conduct credentialed vulnerability scanning**
+- **Perform credentialed vulnerability assessments**

-- **Analyze vulnerabilities using CVSS risk scoring**
+- **Prioritize risk using CVSS-based scoring**

-- **Evaluate security monitoring capabilities**
+- **Evaluate security monitoring and detection capabilities**

-- **Provide risk-based remediation guidance**
+- **Deliver actionable, risk-based remediation strategies**

-This assessment was conducted within an authorized simulated enterprise environment designed to mirror real-world financial sector infrastructure.
+This assessment was conducted in an authorized simulated enterprise environment designed to reflect real-world financial-sector infrastructure.

 # Table of Contents